 Unless you are wearing special eclipse glasses, do not look directly at the Sun during the partial phases of the eclipse.
 It is still unsafe even when the Sun is more than 99% covered by the Moon.
 The only time it is safe to look toward the Sun without eclipse glasses is when it is covered completely during totality for those on the path of totality.
 LEARN MORE ABOUT SAFE VIEWING

-A total solar eclipse is a totally different experience from a partial solar eclipse, and one you should not miss if there is any way that you can get to the path of totality.
+A total solar eclipse is a totally different experience from a partial solar eclipse, and one you should not miss if there is any way that you can get to the path of totality for an upcoming eclipse.
 In using this app to choose a location along the path of totality, be sure to consider all of the following:

 - Weather: You can’t see totality if there are clouds in front of the Sun, so you’ll want to pick a location where the weather is expected to be good.
 For advance planning, check out the cloud probabilities at the Eclipsophile web site created by Jay Anderson and Jennifer West.
 As eclipse day approaches, check the weather forecast, and if it looks poor for your planned location, consider trying a spot with a better forecast.